amd-zhaofeng/SummarizationAdaptor/Design_Document.md

 - Example:
 ```
 {
-"document": "Artificial Intelligence (AI) is a subfield of computer science dedicated to developing systems and software that can simulate human intelligence.
+"article": "Artificial Intelligence (AI) is a subfield of computer science dedicated to developing systems and software that can simulate human intelligence.
 It includes multiple research directions such as machine learning, deep learning, natural language processing, and computer vision.
 Machine learning uses statistical techniques to enable computer systems to learn from data and gradually improve performance without explicit programming.
 Deep learning is a branch of machine learning that uses multi-layer neural networks to process data, particularly suitable for handling unstructured data such as images, sound, and text.